Using the Path of Least Resistance to Explain Deep Networks: Experiments

-Using Geodesic IG to explain complex deep learning models comes with some challenges.
-One issue is the high computational cost of sampling methods like SVI or HMC.
-For instance, running the aforementioned experiment on 100 images required 23 hours on an L4 GPU.
-While computationally expensive, this could be justified in scenarios where accurate explanations are crucial.
 Another challenge is that the performance of the energy-based geodesic method depends on selecting the right value for $\beta$ in Eq. \ref{eq:energy} and tuning SVI hyperparameters, such as the learning rate.
 In principle, hyperparameter tuning using metrics like Comprehensiveness or Log-odds could help optimise these parameters.
 However, due to limited computational resources, we were unable to perform such tuning in this study, though it has the potential to significantly improve results.
 Lastly, the optimisation nature of these sampling methods can cause the endpoints of the paths to deviate slightly from the baseline and input points, favouring nearby points in lower gradient regions.
 To address this, we added a term to the potential energy to correct for these deviations and ensure more accurate alignment with the intended points.
 Formally, the extra term is $w \sum_{t \in \text{endpoints}} |\gamma(t) - \gamma_{\text{init}}(t)|_2$, where $w$ is endpoint weight and the first/ last 10\% of the paths are counted as endpoints .